 How are Giving Committee members asked to participate throughout the year?

 You are asked to be an active member of the giving committee, which includes making a gift or pledge to any area of the university and lending your name to the general effort.
-Additionally, depending on your role, you are asked to reach out directly to 5–10 classmates; help reach out to your class via social media, email, and phone; or help with the event itself.
-The committee will formally meet once for the Volunteer Leadership Retreat (March 11, 2017).
+Additionally, depending on your role, you are asked to reach out directly to 5–10 classmates; help reach out to your class via social media, email, and phone.
+The committee will formally meet once for the Volunteer Leadership Retreat.
 Those who are unable to attend the conference are asked to participate via follow-up training calls.
 In addition, committee conference calls and emails will be arranged to supplement communication throughout the year.